ehicks05/vaer/readme.md

 ## research

 * keep an eye on weather.gov 2.0 or open-meteo to get around OWM limitations.
 Such as 1000 requests per day, and only 48 hours worth of hourly forecasts.
-* research windy alternatives that make fewer requests
+* research map alternatives. mainly one that makes fewer requests and seems more lightweight.
+  * openweather has basic maps, but don't appear to include a base layer (land outlines, political names)
+  * NWS has maps, but menu ui takes up too much space.

 ## links